 Use materials that are similar to the rest of your home.
 This will help your desk area look original and not a slapdash addition.
 Try matching the upper shelving materials to the material used for the stairs.
 They’ll be physically close to each other so this can create a unified look.

 Focus on the electrical when building your desk space.
-You want to have plenty of light so that you don’t strain your eyes while looking at a screen or writing on paper.
+You want to have plenty of light so you don’t strain your eyes while looking at a screen or writing on paper.
 You also need to have plenty of power outlets to run your computer, monitor, printer, lamp, and anything else.

 Use the space around your desk work area to create storage.
 You could have drawers down below to act as a file cabinet.
 Then you could have cabinet doors above them.
 You could even hide your printer in one of these to keep the desk space looking cleaner.

 Where do you go to escape from the stress of the world?
 A nook under the stairs will give you a cubby to curl up in and relax with a good book or take a nap.
 You can create a space that appeals to your idea of creature comforts with plush pillows and a blanket, or perhaps you’d love a quiet place to meditate.

 To create your cozy corner, you need to finish the inside walls of the space.
 Using natural materials like wood can create a calming effect.
 Create a bench by building a box.
 Use this opportunity to create some extra storage.
 You could build cabinet doors, shelves, or drawers into the front of the bench.
 If you plan to read in the space, you’ll need a light just big enough to provide reading light.
 A bedside sconce will work perfectly for this.

 To finish your corner, you need to make it cozy.
 Place a seat cushion on the bench to sit on and pile several large pillows on top.
 An accent throw will complete the look while also giving you a blanket to curl under when in the space.